Shawon5030/History-Of-All-Programming-Language-/php.md

 ### 🔹 1995 – PHP/FI (Form Interpreter)

 - Rasmus released the source code to the public to allow others to use and contribute.
+- PHP was rewritten into a more robust scripting language called **PHP/FI** (Personal Home Page / Forms Interpreter).